AadityaKGupta/Map-Based-Pathfinding-Visualizer/README.md

 ## Roadmap

 Future features and improvements:
-- Add more pathfinding algorithms (e.g., Greedy BFS, Bidirectional Search).
+- Add more pathfinding algorithms (e.g., Greedy BFS and more).
 - Improve performance for larger grids.
 - Enhanced map-based visualization features.